SaierLaboratory/BioVx/manuals/YutanpaNet.md

 4) _"reds.tsv"_, all systems for which the program could not determine whether the systems are present in the genome or not.

-In addition this program generates the following four additional network files that are used by script [_showsubnet.py_](showsubnet.md) to generate a graphical layout of any subnetwork of
+In addition, this program generates the following four network files that are used by script [_showsubnet.py_](showsubnet.md) to generate a graphical layout of any subnetwork of
 interest: _raw_network_nodes.txt_, _raw_network_edges.txt_, _recom_network_nodes.txt_, and
 _recom_network_edges.txt_.